ravvviii/Animall/README.md

 ## 🔄 Data Flow

 - Plan details are passed between pages via URL query parameters for simplicity.
-- For larger apps, consider using React Context or localStorage for state management.
+- we vcan use redux, zustand for state managment if the application gets large.

 ## 🧑‍💻 Getting Started